cloudkick/whiskey/README.md

   * Add colors to the output
   * Now each test file must export all the test functions so the runner can iterate over them
+  * Add support for a global initialization file / function (`init` function in this file is run before all the tests in a main process and can perform some kind of global initialization)

 * 25.03.2011 - v0.1.0
   * Initial release (refactor module out from Cast and move it into a separate